sekacorn/sekacorn/README.md

 Hi 👋 My name is sekacorn
 =========================

 The projects I have here are tasks I'm working on as I learn new skills.
 Occasionally, I add a touch of comedy to keep things lively.
 The other projects include simple generators and converters—tools that I believe many people searching the internet would find useful.
 These are straightforward software tools that, in my early days on the internet, I struggled to find.
 I often wondered why no one had already created them by then and made them available for free.
-So, I want to do just that for others out there with similar question
+So, I want to do just that for others out there who may be having a  with similar question

 ### Skills